Sonoran-Software/Sonoran-Radio-Docs/tutorials/plugin-usage.md

 {.is-info}

 ## Channel Clients' Radio Settings

+> The server manager must grant explicit permission for this if permissions are enabled for the server.
+{.is-warning}

 The second page you will see in the UI is the tab to change the radio settings of clients in your current channel.
 It will look similar to this: